FlameKat53/Twister-OS-Patcher/README.md

 [![18-08-2020-12-08-49-REC.png](https://i.postimg.cc/MZYBb2Sx/18-08-2020-12-08-49-REC.png)](https://postimg.cc/pypyRSr1)

 # Support
+We have tested the code extensively, but mistakes do happen.
 If you have any problems, make an issue in this repository or go to the Pi Labs discord to connect with us at https://discord.gg/ttxhYrX

 # Demonstration
 This patcher has been featured in these places: